DanieluVP/Tarea1/README.md

-# Tarea1

-System, Language, and Tools
+# System, Language, and Tools

-Operating System: Compatible with Windows, macOS, or Linux (your choice; Python is cross-platform).
+OS: Works on Windows, macOS, or Linux.

-Programming Language: Python 3 (version 3.7 or higher recommended).
+Language: Python 3.

-Tools:

-Visual Studio Code (VS Code) as the IDE.
+Tools: Visual Studio Code + Python extension + Python interpreter.

-Python extension for VS Code.

-Python interpreter installed locally.

--How to Run the Code in Visual Studio Code
+# how to Run in Visual Studio Code
-Install Python:

-Download and install Python from https://www.python.org/downloads/.

-Ensure you check the option "Add Python to PATH" during installation.

-Install Visual Studio Code:

-Download and install VS Code from https://code.visualstudio.com/.

-Install Python Extension in VS Code:
+Install Python from python.org.

-Open VS Code.

-Go to Extensions (Ctrl+Shift+X or Cmd+Shift+X on Mac).

-Search for "Python" and install the one by Microsoft.

-Create the Python File:
+Install VS Code and the Python extension.

-Open a folder in VS Code.

-Create a new file, e.g., dfa_minimization.py.
+Create a .py file, paste the code.

-Paste the Python code you have.

-Select Python Interpreter:
+Select the Python interpreter in VS Code.

-Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac).

-Search for "Python: Select Interpreter" and choose your installed Python version.

-Run the Program:
+Run in terminal:

-Open a terminal in VS Code (View → Terminal or `Ctrl+``).

-Run the program with:

-python dfa_minimization.py
+python filename.py

--Algorithm Explanation
-The algorithm used is DFA Minimization via the Table-Filling Method (distinguishable pairs method):

-Initialization:

-Represent all possible pairs of states (i, j) with i < j.

-Initially, assume all pairs are equivalent (can be merged).

-Marking Non-Equivalent Pairs:

-Mark as non-equivalent any pair where:
+# Algorithm

+Goal: Find equivalent DFA states to minimize the automaton.

-One state is a final (accepting) state, and the other is not.
+Mark pairs where one state is final and the other is not.

-Iterative Refinement:

-Repeatedly check each pair (i, j):

-For each symbol in the alphabet, find the next states (next_i, next_j).

-If the next states are already known to be non-equivalent, mark (i, j) as non-equivalent.

-Repeat until no changes occur.

-Collect Equivalent Pairs:

-After refinement, the remaining pairs marked as equivalent are output in lexicographic order.

-Complexity:

-Worst-case time complexity: O(n² · |Σ|),
-where n = number of states, and |Σ| = size of the alphabet.
+Iteratively check transitions; if they lead to a marked pair, mark them too.

+Remaining unmarked pairs are equivalent.